dennis-kachila/Orion-Agent/README.md

 In the AgentChat UI, you can type natural language requests like:

+For MaTLAB:
+> "Create a MATLAB script that says hello world and prints numbers from 1 to 10."
+>
+For Simulink:
-> "Create a model with a Sine Wave feeding a Scope and simulate for 1 s."
+> "Create a model with a Sine Wave feeding a Scope and simulate for 5 s."

 Orion Agent will execute the appropriate sequence of actions:
 1. Create a new model